MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
 Messages | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of messages OpenBot has processed in this guild
+Owner | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The Discord UserID of the owner of this guild (Equivilant to guild.owner in discord.js)
 Users | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of users in this guild

 ## Locale